AntennaHouse/pdf5-ml/README.md

 |sample_udhr|Contains multi-language DITA instance example.|
 |sample_dita13|Contains DITA 1.3 example.|

+## oxygen-integrarion folder

+This folder contains the HTML file that describes how to integrate PDF-ML with oXygen XML Editor.

 ## Copyright
 Copyright (C) 2009-2016 Antenna House, Inc. All rights reserved.
 Antenna House is a trademark of [Antenna House, Inc.] [2]